LukWebsForge/TldrProgress/README.md

 ### systemd

-The program runs permanently, and start the repository update at 2am (local time) each day.
+The program runs permanently, and start the repository update at midnight (UTC) each day.
 This repository contains a systemd configuration file, which can be used to keep it running.

 If you want to use the systemd unit file